Bidhya Chapagain

-Bidhya Chapagain (विद्या चापागाई) is a Nepalese journalist.
+Bidhya Chapagain (विद्या चापागाई) is a Nepali journalist.
 She is also a presenter of Herne Katha, a television web series started March 2018.

 Career

 She worked as a presenter for Sajha Sawal, a weekly social discussion and debate program in Nepal.
-She began presenting the show in July 2014 and quit the show in January 2018, co-founding Herne Katha.
-Before that she was a producer for Sajha Sawal.
-She has worked as a journalist for over a decade in radio, television and newspaper media.
+"Sajha Sawal" became the most popular program, airing weekly on Kantipur Television at that time.
+She began presenting the show in July 2014 and quit in January 2018, co-founding Herne Katha.
+She has worked as a journalist for over a decade in radio, television, and newspaper media.
+Herne Katha was founded in collaboration with Kamal Kumar.
+Herne Katha has crossed over 1 million subscribers on YouTube.
+It has become one of the most popular documentaries in Nepal, focusing on the lives of unknown Nepali people.

 Early life

 Chapagain's childhood was spent with her parents in Gothatar, Kathmandu.
 She grew up helping her parents on their farm.
 She was inspired to become a journalist from listening to the radio with her brother and reading the newspaper in her school library.
-Her mother was only 13 when sher got married.
+Her mother was only 13 when she got married.
 Chapagain got a lot of support from her mother, who wanted her daughter to be well educated.

-Impact

-She says that it is the family who motivates and encourages women and girls, and supports girls’ education.
-As a woman presenter she encourages women's participation and for questions to be asked in Sajha Sawal.